Jeffrey Archer: Wellington School

-In 1951, Archer won a scholarship to Wellington School in Somerset, not Wellington College in Berkshire, as he was later inclined to claim after passing the 11-plus.
+In 1951, Archer won a scholarship to Wellington School in Somerset (not Wellington College in Berkshire, as he was later inclined to claim) after passing the 11-plus.
 At this time his mother, Lola, was employed as a journalist on Weston's local newspaper, the Weston Mercury.
 She wrote a weekly column entitled "Over the Teacups", and frequently wrote about Jeffrey, calling him 'Tuppence'.
 Although Archer enjoyed the local fame this brought him, it caused him to be the victim of bullying while at Wellington School.

 Archer left school with O-levels in English literature, art, and history.
 He then spent a few years in a variety of jobs, including training with the army and a short period with the Metropolitan Police.
 He later worked as a physical education teacher, first at Vicar's Hill, a preparatory school in Hampshire, and later at Dover College in Kent.

 Oxford

-In 1963 Archer was offered a place at the Oxford University Department for Continuing Education to study for a Diploma of Education.
+In 1963 Archer was offered a place at the University of Oxford Delegacy of Extra-Mural Studies to study for a Diploma of Education.
 The course was based in the department, and Archer became a member of Brasenose College.
 There have been claims that Archer provided false evidence of his academic qualifications to Brasenose, the apparent citing of an American institution which was actually a bodybuilding club, for instance, in gaining admission to the course.
 It has also been alleged Archer provided false statements about three non-existent A-Level passes and a U.S. university degree.
 Although the diploma course only lasted a year, Archer spent a total of three years at Oxford.
-At Oxford, Archer was successful in athletics, competing in sprinting and hurdling, and became president of the Oxford University Athletic Club.
+At Oxford, Archer was successful in athletics, competing in sprinting and hurdling, and became president of the Oxford University Athletic Club in 1965–1966.
+His opposite number at the University of Cambridge, Wendell Mottley, became a lifelong friend.
 Television coverage survives of him making false starts in a 1964 sprint race, but he was not disqualified.
 He gained a blue in athletics and went on to run for England, and once competed for Great Britain.
+His time of 10.6 seconds for 100 metres is the joint second fastest time by a University of Oxford student.

 Archer raised money for the charity Oxfam, obtaining the support of The Beatles in a fundraising drive.
 The band accepted his invitation to visit the Principal's lodge at Brasenose College, where they were photographed with Archer and dons of the college, although they did not play there.
 The critic Sheridan Morley, then a student at Merton, was present and recalled the occasion: